-Bothell’s Ventec is at center of global push for more ventilators to treat coronavirus patients
+Bothell ventilator maker Ventec ramps up production amid a surge in coronavirus patients

 “All of our member companies making ventilators are operating at 100% capacity,” Jeffries said.
 “And we can expect a production increase of 15 to 20% in the near future.”

-Ventec’s VOCSN, approved by the FDA two years ago, is the first and only multipurpose ventilator, priced midway between the $5,000 for a typical home care device and $50,000 for top-end intensive care unit (ICU) hospital models.
+Ventec’s VOCSN, approved by the FDA two years ago, is the first and only multi-function ventilator, priced midway between the $5,000 for a typical home-care device and $50,000 for top-end intensive care unit (ICU) hospital models.
 At 18 pounds with a nine-hour battery, it combines five separate pieces of equipment – a ventilator, oxygen source, cough assist pump, suction unit and medication-delivery nebulizer — into one, making it practical for rapid deployment to remote locales or triage centers.

 VOCSN also reduces the need for medical personnel to manage patients in more confined emergency spaces.
 A typical ICU device requires a critical care doctor, respiratory therapist and a nurse to monitor multiple pieces of equipment.